Alaska Department of Fish and Game

 Nakat Inlet THA

 The forecasted return of Nakat Inlet summer chum salmon is 280,000 and for fall chum salmon is 10,000.
 Nakat Inlet opened to the harvest of salmon by drift gillnet and troll gear on Sunday, June 1, 2014.
-Currently 19,000 chum salmon have been harvested in the Nakat Inlet THA.
+The total estimated harvest is 173,000 chum salmon, or 62% of the forecast.
+Harvest includes 68,000 gillnet-harvested chum salmon inside the Nakat Inlet THA, plus approximately 91,000 gillnet-harvested and 14,000 purse seine-harvested chum salmon in traditional common property fisheries.

 Neets Bay THA

 The Neets Bay forecasted return for summer chum salmon is 1,800,000, for fall chum salmon is 140,000, for Chinook salmon is 18,100, and for coho salmon is 296,000.
 Neets Bay opened to the harvest of salmon by all gear groups on Thursday, May 1, 2014.
-Approximately 6,100 Chinook salmon and 3,300 chum salmon have been harvested by purse seine and 3,200 Chinook salmon and 900 chum salmon have been harvested by gillnet.
+The estimated harvest of chum salmon inside the Neets Bay THA is 6,100 Chinook salmon and 3,300 chum salmon by purse seine and 3,200 Chinook salmon and 900 chum salmon harvested by gillnet.
+In the traditional common property fisheries, the estimated harvest of Neets Bay summer chum salmon is approximately 161,000 seine-harvested chums, 53,000 gillnet-harvested chum salmon and 102,000 harvested by the troll fleet.
+Cost recovery to date has harvested approximately 300,000 chum salmon with another 120,000 for broodstock needs.

 Kendrick Bay THA

 The forecasted return for Kendrick Bay summer chum salmon is 700,000.
 Kendrick Bay opened to the harvest of salmon by purse seine gear on Sunday, June 15, 2014.
-Currently, 20,000 chum salmon have been harvested in the Kendrick Bay THA
+The total harvest is estimated at 393,000 chum salmon, or 56% of the forecast.
+Of this harvest, approximately 100,000 have been harvested inside the Kendrick Bay THA and 277,000 have been harvested by seine and 16,000 by gillnet outside the THA in common property fisheries.

 Anita Bay THA